linux-dev-arch/cherryscript/README.md

 * assign - used to assign or change a variable value
 * inc - used to increment an integer variable
 * import - used to import a file (still in testing!)
-* run - used to run a line in an imported file (still in testing)
+* exec - used to run a line in an imported file (still in testing)
 * input - used to recive data from the user
 * labels - it is equivalent to a python function
  ### if anyone wants to help me in the development please let me know in github issues